aaronmboyd/dcraw-fltk/README.md

 # dcraw-fltk

 ## Description
 Raw image processor utilizing the portable C++ 'Fast Light ToolKit' and Dave Coffin's C 'dcraw' program, compiled under Visual Studio 14 for Windows.
-This project is intended simply as a quick implementation of many C++ core concepts in a self-contained working program.
+This project does not yet implement all of the parameters for dcraw.

 Commenting style is as per Javadoc standards and can be generated from many third-party documentation programs.